Laura Poitras says she’s been fired by First Look Media over Reality Winner controversy. Now she’s questioning the watchdog’s integrity.

 Poitras, a 2012 MacArthur “genius” grant recipient, came to prominence for her 2013 Pulitzer-winning work with Glenn Greenwald bringing to light the blockbuster disclosures of National Security Agency whistleblower Edward Snowden.
 Greenwald was also one of First Look’s co-founders; he quit in October with a fiery and meandering resignation letter objecting to what he called censorship of a column he had written about then-Democratic nominee Joe Biden and his son Hunter.

-Now, only Jeremy Scahill, a former Nation writer who is close to First Look’s editor in chief, Betsy Reed, is the only member of the founding team remaining at the organization.
+Now, Jeremy Scahill, a former Nation writer who is close to the Intercept’s editor in chief, Betsy Reed, is the only member of the founding team remaining at the organization.

-The events leading up to Poitras’s departure are ironic given that First Look’s primary concerns at its outset were data privacy and source protections — areas in which the Intercept failed when it came to the case of Reality Winner, a young Air Force veteran and NSA intelligence specialist who in 2017 sent a classified document to publication about Russian hackers accessing U.S. voter registration databases.
+The events leading up to Poitras’s departure are ironic given that First Look’s primary concerns at its outset were data privacy and source protections — areas in which the Intercept failed when it came to the case of Reality Winner, a young Air Force veteran and NSA intelligence specialist who in 2017 sent the publication a classified document about Russian hackers accessing U.S. voter registration databases.
 Even before the Intercept published the documents, federal investigators traced them back to Winner and arrested her.

 First Look conducted two internal reviews of the matter, neither of which have been made public.
 But in a statement announcing the conclusion of the first review in 2017, Reed concluded that “our practices fell short of the standards to which we hold ourselves for minimizing the risks of source exposure when handling anonymously provided materials.”